Louis-YanKang/sasic-opt/README.md

+# SASIC-opt
+Forked from SASIC to test out the performance with TensorRT

 # SASIC
-Official code of our CVPR paper *"SASIC: Stereo Image Compression with Latent Shifts and Stereo Attention"* by Matthias Wödlinger, Jan Kotera, Jan Xu, Robert Sablatnig
+Official code of CVPR paper *"SASIC: Stereo Image Compression with Latent Shifts and Stereo Attention"* by Matthias Wödlinger, Jan Kotera, Jan Xu, Robert Sablatnig

 ## Installation